Anthropology + Technology Conference, Bristol 2019

-The technology companies who take social harm seriously, who take genuine steps to mitigate it, who ask questions such as ‘how can emerging technologies be designed for human futures’ and ‘what should those human futures look like’ will, I suspect, see their hoped-for benefits to society come to fruition.
+The technology companies who ask questions such as ‘how can emerging technologies be designed for human futures’ and ‘what should those human futures look like’ will, I suspect, see their hoped-for benefits to society come to fruition.

 About the conference